 - Disable custom variables or data collection

-Many surveys come with a feature that allows you to store participants’ personal data.
+Many surveys have a feature that allows you to store participants’ personal data.
 We’re not talking about highly confidential data like credit card numbers or their mother’s middle name.
 It is the information that most people share when they subscribe to an online newsletter or register for a promotional discount: name, email address, phone number, or mailing address.
-When creating a survey, we often don’t even think about how these custom variables are collected and saved for future use.
-Be aware of them and make sure you use a survey platform like QuestionPro that lets you skip collecting it when needed.
+When creating a survey, we often don’t even consider how these custom variables are collected and saved for future use.
+Be aware of them and use a survey platform like QuestionPro that lets you skip collecting it when needed.

 - Write questions carefully

 You might think your questions can’t be linked to any individual respondent, but that depends on the possible answers.
 As we mentioned earlier, watch for questions that reveal specific information about individuals, their family members, or experiences that may be unique to them or someone with their background.

 It doesn’t mean you can’t ask demographic questions.
 Just word them very carefully and consider possible answers as you go.
 If you need to ask these questions, consider using a randomly selected sample of participants or broaden your sample to people outside your community (as the student attempted to do in example 3).